syntiara/Hahn.ApplicatonProcess.Application/README.md

 ## What Is This Solution?

 This solution is the Hahn.ApplicatonProcess api.
-It is a RESTful service that manages the application process of a job applicant.
+It is a localized RESTful service that manages the application process of a job applicant.

 ## Technology Stack

 1. .NetCore
 2. EntityFramework Core In-Memory DB
 3. EntityFramework Core
+4. FluentValidation

 ### Development Environment Setup